San Diego's 5 Most Underrated Tide Pools

 Cardiff State Beach

-Just north of Encinitas, you'll find Cardiff State Beach, home to an array of tide pools (and a reef) that are easily accessed by foot.
+Just south of Encinitas, you'll find Cardiff State Beach, home to an array of tide pools (and a reef) that are easily accessed by foot.
 To find the beach, look for a parking lot just north of Lomas Santa Fe Drive on the Pacific Coast Highway (it will have a sign that designates the area as Cardiff Beach).
 Once you're parked, head to the beach – the tide pools are located south of Lifeguard Tower 10.

 Not only will you get to see mollusks, sea cucumbers, and hermit crabs, but you can also peruse the 45-million-year-old rocks, which are complete with ancient clam fossils.
 The clam fossils (and extra old rocks) are unique to these tide pools — you won't find anything like them at other locations.
 At low tide, you can walk on Table Top Reef, which becomes exposed as the tide pulls out.
 Kids will love playing on the reef, making this a fun destination for the whole family.